 Why geographic location is important for a country’s economic success?

 Geography also seems to affect economic policy choices.
-Many geographic regions have high population densities and are experiencing rapid increases in population due to the area size, productive climate and agriculture.
+Many geographic regions have high population densities and are experiencing rapid increases in population due to the area size, productive climate, and agriculture.

 Here are some of the main factors where geography and climate can impact a country’s economic development: